Cornwall Park timeline

-The One Tree Hill Estate is renamed Cornwall Park after the Duke and Duchess of Cornwall & York in honour of their visit to New Zealand in 1901.
-It is officially gifted to the people of New Zealand in 1901, but it takes two more years before developments are complete.
+The One Tree Hill Estate is renamed Cornwall Park after the Duke and Duchess of Cornwall and York in honour of their visit to Aotearoa New Zealand in 1901.
+It was officially gifted to the people of Aotearoa New Zealand in 1901, but it will take two more years before the park is open to the public.

-The Cornwall Park Trust Board held its first meeting to commence management of the park in fulfilment of Sir John’s vision.
+On August 24th, the Cornwall Park Trust Board hold its first meeting to commence management of the park in fulfilment of Sir John’s vision.

 American landscape architect Austin Strong works closely with Sir John to create a park plan and landscape design to be enjoyed by all New Zealanders.
-The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenity whilst highlighting the natural beauty of the slopes of Maungakiekie.
+The design of the sweeping tree-lined drives leading through the park was planned from the very beginning, providing access and amenities whilst highlighting the natural beauty of the slopes of Maungakiekie.

 The Auckland Golf Club, of which Sir John was president, is allowed to lease a portion of Cornwall Park temporarily.